 As any professional will know, time is a valuable commodity and it must be managed wisely.
-For investors and busy entrepreneurs however, this is particularly important.
 Often, entrepreneurs are required to work on numerous tasks or projects at once and this can result in demanding schedules and time-sensitive conflicts.

 Dealing with investors, media and clients, as well as running the business and taking on new staff can leave entrepreneurs with very little free time.
 Whilst an existing company may have the resources to hire additional in-house personnel, building a business can be the busiest time for entrepreneurs.